What is Psychology?

 - Cognitive psychology

-In studying psychology at the University of Buckingham, you will investigate questions such as:
+Studying for your undergraduate degree in psychology at the University of Buckingham, you will investigate questions such as:

 - How do we think and learn?

 - Why and how do people form relationships?